Thomas-Pal/kafka-digital-wallet/README.md

 # Kafka Digital Consent Wallet PoC

 Quick start for a local NHS prescription → Kafka demo, now modelled as a digital wallet where citizens approve or reject DWP data access.
 For full details see [app/README.md](app/README.md).
-Host clients should connect to Kafka at **127.0.0.1:29092**.
+Host clients should connect to Kafka at **127.0.0.1:29092** (or `kafka:9092` inside containers); the scripts accept a comma-separated `KAFKA_BROKERS` list and now default to `127.0.0.1:29092,kafka:9092` so either listener works out of the box.

 ## Usage
 ```bash